viljamiLatvala/2048-algorithms/documentation/implementation_doc.md

 ### Time and Space Complexity

 The worst case time complexity of the minimax algorithm is O(m^d) where m is the available moves (branching factor) on each turn and d is the used search depth.
 The m is determined by the brancing factor explained above.
 Due to iterative deepening the search depth varies from 2 full-turns (= 4 half-turns) up.
 A new level is calculated if the time calculating the ongoing round has not passed 0.3 seconds when the maximizer returns the search result.
 The big-o complexity is not affected by the alpha beta pruning since in the worst case all nodes will be explored.
-The worst case space complexity for the algorithm is O(MD)
+The worst case space complexity for the algorithm is O(MD).
+In the testing document I present findings on the increases in calculation time in relation to increased search depth.

 ### Evaluation Heuristic